s-ol/mmm/root/articles/mmmfs/historical-approaches/text$markdown+sidenotes.md

 historical approaches
 =====================

-Two of the earliest wholistic computing systems, the Xerox Alto and Xerox Star, both developed at Xerox PARC and introduced in the 70s and early 80s, pioneered not only graphical user-interfaces, but also the "Desktop Metaphor".
+Two of the earliest holistic computing systems, the Xerox Alto and Xerox Star, both developed at Xerox PARC and introduced in the 70s and early 80s, pioneered not only graphical user-interfaces, but also the "Desktop Metaphor".
 The desktop metaphor presents information as stored in "Documents" that can be organized in folders and on the "Desktop".
 It invokes a strong analogy to physical tools.
 One of the differences between the Xerox Star system and